totemo/watson/README.md

     <th>Event</th> <th>Description</th>
   </tr>
   <tr>
     <td>onWatsonDisplay</td> <td>Sent whenever the Watson display is hidden or shown, either by command (/w display) or when Watson enables the display automatically (when entering ModMode).
-Use the value of the %WATSON_DISPLAY% variable to ascertain whether the display is currently visible in scripts bound to these events.</td>
+Use the value of the WATSON_DISPLAY variable to ascertain whether the display is currently visible in scripts bound to these events.</td>
   </tr>
   <tr>
-    <td>onWatsonSelection</td> <td>Sent whenever the currently selected position (%WATSON_X%, %WATSON_Y%, %WATSON_Z%) or edit (position plus %WATSON_PLAYER%, %WATSON_ACTION%, %WATSON_BLOCK%, %WATSON_DATETIME%, etc.) is changed or cleared.
+    <td>onWatsonSelection</td> <td>Sent whenever the currently selected position (WATSON_X, WATSON_Y, WATSON_Z) or edit (position plus WATSON_PLAYER, WATSON_ACTION, WATSON_BLOCK, WATSON_DATETIME, etc.) is changed or cleared.
 This may occur either as a result of inspecting a block or performing a query, or as a result of the "/w clear" command.</td>
   </tr>
 </table>